-- 1. We capture network traffic records and two screenshots of a Web site by loading it twice before applying any delay mechanisms - 2.
-We capture the network traffic record and the screenshot of the Website after our randomized delays applied. - 3.
-We eliminate cases in which the unmodified and randomlydelayed versions of the page produce the same screenshot by using a masking mechanism [1].
+- We capture network traffic records and two screenshots of a Web site by loading it twice before applying any delay mechanisms - 2.
+We capture the network traffic record and the screenshot of the Website after our randomized delays applied. - We eliminate cases in which the unmodified and randomly-delayed versions of the page produce the same screenshot by using a masking mechanism [1]. - 4.
+We then crowd-source the determination of whether the randomly-delayed version of the Web page is broken.